 The revolving credit facility contains standard covenants, including, without limitation, financial covenants, such as the maintenance of minimum interest coverage and maximum debt to earnings ratios; and negative covenants, which among other things, limit loans and investments, disposition of assets, consolidations and mergers, transactions with affiliates, restricted payments, contingent obligations, liens and other matters customarily restricted in such agreements.
 Most of these restrictions are subject to certain minimum thresholds and exceptions.
 Under the revolving credit facility, we are not limited to payments of cash dividends and stock repurchases as long as our debt to earnings before interest, taxes, depreciation, and amortization ("EBITDA") ratio from the previous quarter compliance certificate is less than or equal to 2.75; however, we are limited to \$50 million per fiscal year if our debt to EBITDA ratio from the previous quarter compliance certificate is greater than 2.75.
-As of February 3, 2012, we were not limited to payments of cash dividends and stock repurchases as our debt to EBITDA ratio was below 2.75.
-We were also in compliance with all covenants related to our credit agreement for our revolving credit facility as of February 3, 2012, and we expect to be in compliance with all covenants during the remainder of fiscal 2012.
+As of May 4, 2012, we were not limited to payments of cash dividends and stock repurchases as our debt to EBITDA ratio was below 2.75.
+We were also in compliance with all covenants related to our credit agreement for our revolving credit facility as of May 4, 2012, and we expect to be in compliance with all covenants during the remainder of fiscal 2012.
 If we were out of compliance with any debt covenant required by this credit agreement following the applicable cure period, the banks could terminate their commitments unless we could negotiate a covenant waiver from the banks.
 In addition, our long-term senior notes and debentures could become due and payable if we were unable to obtain a covenant waiver or refinance our short-term debt under our credit agreement.
 If our credit rating falls below investment grade and/or our average debt to EBITDA ratio rises above 2.00, the basis point spread over LIBOR (or other rates quoted by the Administrative Agent, Bank of America, N.A.) we currently pay on our outstanding short-term debt under the credit agreement would increase.
 However, the credit commitment could not be cancelled by the banks based solely on a ratings downgrade.
-Our debt rating for long-term unsecured senior, non-credit enhanced debt was unchanged during the first quarter of fiscal 2012 by Standard and Poor's Ratings Group at BBB- and by Moody's Investors Service at Baa3.
+Our debt rating for long-term unsecured senior, non-credit enhanced debt was unchanged during the second quarter of fiscal 2012 by Moody's Investors Service at Baa3.
+On April 30, 2012, Standard and Poor's Ratings Group raised our credit and senior unsecured debt rating from BBB- to BBB.